zikozee/K8s-Resources/README.md

 							============================
 It ensures the number of pods defined is running at all time More like it monitors and when any goes down it spins it back up again
+NOTE: even if we change versions and redeploy no changes are made as rs does not worry about versions only Deployment do

 HOW TO DEFINE YML file
 ==============